Dylan-B-Johnson/Knox-County-Covid-19-Risk-Assesment/README.md

 * I have set up a script that runs every day at 8:30pm and updates the historical_predictions.csv file with the minimum, maximum, and best prediction of expected county and West High School asymptomatic COVID cases.
 This is to help place any days results in context.

 ### Why use this and not GA Tech's COVID-19 Event Risk Assessment Planning Tool?
 * This program should be slightly more accurate, as--unlike the COVID-19 Event Risk Assessment Planning Tool--this program has access to the exact number of active cases reported by Knox County, instead of assuming active cases are all cases reported in the last ten days (the state does not report active case counts by county, so COVID-19 Event Risk Assessment Planning Tool is unable to get this data).
 Because of this difference, this program is able to predict the number of asymptomatic/presymptomatic infections (who likely don't know to self-isolate), instead of all the infections (including symptomatic ones that are likely self-isolating and about to be tested).
+Additionally, this program uses an assertainment bias of 5 (their lower-bound) instead of 10, as GA Tech's assumption of 10 was from early in the pandemic when testing was much sparser.

 ### To Do:
 - [ ] Make a flask web app, so that no one has to install the application.